ARBUCHELI/RESPONSIVE-WEB-NEWSPAPER/README.md

 When the Web application is opened in a small viewport (mobile, tablet), the items of the menu are contained inside a hamburguer menu.

+The web project looks very well in Desktop, Laptop, iPad Pro, iPad, iPhone, Galaxy and other mobile devices.

 ![ITEMS INSIDE OF THE HAMBURGUER MENU](https://github.com/anferebu/RESPONSIVE-WEB-NEWSPAPER/blob/master/ITEMS%20IN%20THE%20HAMBURGUER%20MENU.jpg)

 The user can make click in the hamburguer menu to deploy the items of the menu.